Special Response Team (SRT)

 In 1990 a jailhouse riot occurred at the El Paso County Sheriff’s Office Metro Detention Facility.
 Inmates assigned to Ward A2W (a 28 bed ward housing very violent offenders) accessed the door system and removed several heavy metal components.
 The inmates fashioned the components into weapons and began to threaten harm to staff and were a few minutes from being able to release the rest of the ward from their cells.
 Metro Floor Deputies requested assistance from CJC Deputies to quell the situation.
 In the process, three of the responding staff were cut, sliced, and one member was stabbed near his eye.

 This incident identified a need for a team with specialized equipment and training to safely handle emergent situations within the facility.
 The idea of the Special Response Team was born.
-Lt.
-Billiard was one of the staff members involved in the incident.
-He, along with Lt.
-R. Larson, and Sgt.
-R.O.
-Smith were tasked with purchasing equipment and implementing training to forge a team to assist with jail emergencies.
-Some of the other founding members of the team are recognizable staff members such as Chief R. McDonald, Commander T. DeLuca, and Sgt.
-J. Whitney.
+Some staff members involved in the incident were tasked with purchasing equipment and implementing training to forge a team to assist with jail emergencies.

 To be selected for SRT you must successfully complete an oral board, a grueling fitness and obstacle course, and a 50 hour basic academy.